-Bryan has been married to his wife, Karla, for twenty-seven years.
+Bryan has been married to his wife, Karla, for twenty-nine years.
 They have three married daughters and four grandchildren.

 As a graduate of Cal Poly in 1971 with a Bachelor’s degree in Crop Science, and a Masters degree in Behavioral Science and Integrated Pest Management (IPM) from Cal State University, Bakersfield, Richard has spent his whole life serving small farmers across the world through his service in the Peace Corps in Honduras and Central America, serving as a pest control adviser for large companies, and teaching many aspects of agriculture such as bees, crop production, vegetables, soils, organic gardening, etc. at Bakersfield Community College.

 For the last 28 years prior to his retirement in 2013, Richard served as a Small Farms Adviser for the University of California Cooperative Extension (UCCE), specifically helping family farms, refugee farmers, and specialty crops.